 What to bring: You'll need a flashlight or headlamp for the tunnel, plus a day pack with hiking essentials for your party.
 Depending on your plans, this may include food, water, camera, hat, bug spray, suntan lotion, first aid, camera, emergency whistle, sunglasses, extra batteries, trekking poles, maps, ibuprofen, camera...
 Also bring your Discover/NWF parking permit or cash to buy one.

-First aid: We will have first aid available at the Refreshments tent, so please go there if you need help.
+First aid: We will have first aid available at the first aid tent, so please go there if you need help.
 The event monitors at each end of the Snoqualmie Tunnel will also have first-aid kits.

 Directions to Hyak: (Hey, not everyone has auto-routing.)
 From Seattle, drive east on I-90 to exit 54 (Hyak).
 At the end of the exit ramp, turn right (south), then immediately turn left on a road that parallels I-90 going east.
 The road makes a sharp right at a gated maintenance yard.
 Turn right again at the next road, and enter the Hyak parking lot.
 We will also have APE event signs to guide you, and you can look for the brown Iron Horse State Park signs, as well.
 (If you end up at Hyak Lodge or Lake Keechelus, you missed the right turn for the Hyak parking lot, but you'll find the Forest Service parking lot.)